 In the Autumn Term, the children investigated what a plant needs to survive and grow.
 This was part of their topic work on 'Great Explorers' and began with the question 'Can plants grow in space?'.
 Children used their maths skills to measure results and recorded their observations in a table, before drawing conclusions and demonstrating what they have learned.

 Recently, the children have been looking at the properties of different materials through their 'Toy Story' topic.
 Pupils have carried out investigations to discover the best material for a toy car's ramp and a raincoat for a teddy bear.
 During these investigations, children discussed how to make a fair test and if the results were what they thought would happen.

-As part of Lower Key Stage Two's Autumn topic 'Roaming the Rainforest', they have been learning about growing plants and the life cycle of a plant.
+As part of Lower Key Stage Two's 'Roaming the Rainforest' question, they have been learning about growing plants and the life cycle of a plant.
 Children also made observational paintings and drawings which combined their science studies with their art and design.

 During Spring Term, children have been learning about solids, liquids and gases as well as sound and hearing, linked to their topic inspired by 'Charlie and the Chocolate Factory'.
 They have consolidated this knowledge on changing materials, with a visit to the Chocolate Museum in York.
 The knowledge pupils gained during science has then been used to investigate and learn about the water cycle in geography - again making meaningful links across subjects.

 During Autumn Term, the children were studying the effects of war.
 As part of this topic, they made periscopes to deepen their learning about light and also solved a problem of how a soldier could clean dirty water by separating materials though filtration and distillation.